pytorch/torchcodec/README.md

    ffmpeg -hwaccel cuda -hwaccel_output_format cuda -i test/resources/nasa_13013.mp4 -f null -
    ```

-3. Install TorchCodec by passing in an `--index-url` parameter that corresponds
+3. Install TorchCodec
+   **On Linux**, pass in an `--index-url` parameter that corresponds
-   to your CUDA Toolkit version, example:
+   to your CUDA Toolkit version, for example:

    ```bash
    # This corresponds to CUDA Toolkit version 12.6.
 It should be the same one